(Note: This post originally appeared on the Windrose blog.)

+HOTELS.
 Since the hostel game isn’t as strong in the U.S. as it is in other countries, you can look for hotel accommodation on websites like expedia.com or hotwire.com, both sites that offer pretty reasonable hotel deals.
-We did this for a trip to New York last fall, booking a hotel right across the river from Manhattan for only $80/night per person, which in New York is considered inexpensive.
-Quite obviously, there’s Airbnb to consider or—better yet!—stay with someone you know in exchange for a nice meal or somethin’.
+We did this for a trip to New York in fall 2014, booking a hotel right across the river from Manhattan for only $80/night per person, which in New York is considered inexpensive.
+To reiterate, there’s Airbnb to consider or—better yet!—stay with someone you know in exchange for a nice meal or somethin’.

 Taxis are expensive.
+Uber or Lyft can be expensive, too.
 Don’t use those unless you absolutely have to.
 Before you embark on your trip, do some research on public transportation options to find what will work best for your budget.

 When it comes to transportation to and from the airport, first check to see if there’s public transportation, like a subway line, available to get you to the city center.
 Even if there’s not a public transportation option, there may be private companies offering bus or other transportation services (example: National Express offers bus services to area London airports for a low price).

 As far as the U.S. goes, it may be cost-effective to utilize Uber or Lyft to get to and from the airport or around the city.
 I used Uber’s “first ride” free credit in Boston to get me to the airport at no charge.
 However, I've begun to notice airports are tacking on extra fees, and that's just straight-silly.
 Public transportation is usually the cheapest option.

 Buses also tend to be a cheaper option than the subway.
-In London, a single adult bus fare costs £1.50 (versus the Tube’s £2.40 single off-peak fare).
+Research before you go!

 Better yet: walk.
 It’s free, and it’s a better way to experience the place you’re in.